 One solution for couples is to ‘Mirror’ (identical) their Lasting Power of Attorneys.
 This would allow them to appoint each other as attorneys to help make decisions about each other’s financial affairs if they lose capacity, work away from home or simply don't have the time to look after their finances.
 They are also best placed to deal with the Health and Welfare for each other, again should either lose capacity in the future.

 A couple choosing all 4 LPA's (most popular) will receive the biggest saving and if this is right for you, will ensure you have peace of mind knowing you can look after each other in later life.

 If you are single, you may choose a single LPA depending upon your own personal situation.
 We offer both Lasting Power of Attorneys at a significantly lower price compared with just one, however, both LPA's may not be right for you.

 If you own a business and require a business LPA we can arrange this with the legal clauses and restrictions to enable your business to continue if you are unable to be there, either permanently or during a period of illness.

 If you are unsure about the mental capacity of the applicant, we offer an assessment service to establish the ability of the applicant to instruct us.
-This service is carried out by fully trained health care professionals who produce a report which will enable us to make the application.
+This service is carried out by fully trained health-care professionals who produce a report which will enable us to make the application.
 This service is at an additional cost.
 We cover the whole of England and Wales.

-* All LPA’s have a registration fee to the Office of Public Guardian, currently set at £82 per LPA.
+*All LPA’s have a registration fee to the Office of the Public Guardian, currently set at £82 per LPA.
 These fees can be LESS if you are on low income or FREE if you are in receipt of some means tested benefits.